openshift/openshift-azure/README.md

 1. Run `./hack/create.sh $RESOURCEGROUP` to deploy a cluster.

-1. To inspect pods running on the OpenShift cluster, run `KUBECONFIG=_data/_out/admin.kubeconfig oc get pods -n $RESOURCEGROUP`.
+1. To inspect pods running on the OpenShift cluster, run `KUBECONFIG=_data/_out/admin.kubeconfig oc get pods`.

-1. To ssh into an OpenShift node (vm-infra-0 or vm-compute-0), run `./hack/ssh.sh hostname`.
+1. To ssh into any OpenShift master node, run `./hack/ssh.sh`.
+You will be able to jump to ther hosts from there.

-1. Run `./hack/delete.sh $RESOURCEGROUP` to delete the deployed cluster.
+1. Run `./hack/delete.sh` to delete the deployed cluster.

 ##### Access the cluster
 A cluster can be accessed via the `UI` or `CLI`.
 If it was created using AAD